MicrosoftDocs/azure-docs/articles/communication-services/concepts/ui-framework/ui-sdk-overview.md

 Calling:

-1. Join Teams Meeting Call
+1. Join Teams Meeting Call - *Coming*
 2. Join Azure Communication Services call with Group Id

 Chat:

-1. Join a Teams Meeting Chat
+1. Join a Teams Meeting Chat - *Coming*
 2. Join Azure Communication Services chat with Thread Id

 ## Supported identities:

 An ACS identity is required to initialize the UI Framework and authenticate to the service.
+For more information on authentication see [Authentication](../authentication.md) and [Access Tokens](../../quickstarts/access-tokens.md)

-## Customizability
+## Customizability - Coming Soon

-UI Framework is built with customization in mind in terms of themes, sizing, layouts and data models:
+UI Framework is built with customization in mind in terms of themes, layouts and data models:

 -   Themes: Change color schemes on Base and Composite Components to match your